edwardcallow/tesco-jargon/p.md

 Location for holding empty cages and low-backstock cages ready to be pre-sorted onto.

 #### Price integrity (PI)
 The department in-store accountable for ensuring we meet our legal obligations in pricing.
+The room where PI materials are stored is often known as the FMC room, after a previous name for the department.
-> Previously known as central file maintenance (CFM).
+> Previously known as central file maintenance (CFM) and file maintenance control (FMC).

 #### Price-sensitive store
 A store in an area where customers are more conscious of what they spend.